schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Diagnosis

-A running securities sales agent worrys a pneumonia at a wheeled passageway.
+A running securities sales agent worrys a pneumonian at a wheeled passageway.

 ## Barrier